Date and Switch: Production

 Alan Yang started writing the script in 2009, originally titled Gay Dude.
 The film was reported to be part of Lionsgate's ten "microbudget" projects, all produced for under $2 million.
 The budget expanded to $6 million to include marketing cost.
 Principal photography began in Maple Ridge, British Columbia, in August 2011.

 Release

 Date and Switch was released in eleven theatrical markets on February 14, 2014, in the United States as well as video on demand.
 The film opened on March 6, 2014, in six theaters in Singapore and grossed $28,222.

 It was released to DVD and Blu-ray on April 15, 2014, and made approximately $77,667 in sales.

 Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 56 out of 100, based on eight critics, indicating "mixed or average" reviews.

 Jeannette Catsoulis of The New York Times wrote that the film "balances formula with winning performances, genuine humor, and a generosity of spirit that this genre often lacks".
 She also singled out actress Dakota Johnson, for her "standout" performance.